My opinion of Flender is ⚡️ rather positive, and this is unusual since the platform suffers from some flaws that I am used to pointing out

 Here comes the number I like.
 This clearly shows the potential that Flender has to offer investors.
 Their little but yet important disruption.

 Among the dozens of platforms I’ve analyzed in my life, this (at the moment) is a cut above the rest.
-Such a low default rate is equalled only by Estateguru (0.5% declared).
+Such a low default rate is equalled only by Estateguru (2,4% declared on total number).

 At this point, I have to consider Flender one of the most attractive P2P websites to invest in business loans in 2019.